Types of Financial Aid

 be considered for possible other forms of aid.
 If you only

-with to be considered for the BOG Fee Waiver, apply online from our
+want to be considered for the BOG Fee Waiver, apply online

 waiver is available if your financial need is considered low, moderate, or high.